 Improvisation - Spontaneous composition, or composition in performance.
 Instead of making up a song ahead of time, the musician makes it up on the spot, as he or she performs it.
-Spirituals had a lot of improvisation.
-Improvisation makes music interesting because the song is different each time you hear it.
+Spirituals have a lot of improvisation and this adds interest to the songs as they are slightly different each time they are performed.